The Illusive Last Generation

 but we can know the general “season” of his return.
 Yes, well, Jesus also said “it

-state that his disciples do not know the ‘kairos’ or “season” – (Mark 13:33).
+state that his disciples do not know the ‘kairos’ or “season” of the coming of the Son of Man – (Mark 13:33).

 deceivers, deceit, and apostasy in the contemporary church validates its many